digitalnotions/nixos-config/README.md

 # Digital Notions NixOS Config

+_I am by no means an expert.
+These config files work for my use case, but may not be correct or functional for anyone else.
+Also, I assume certain level of Linux abilities as I don't really explain everything in detail.
+Hopefully you find them helpful!_

 ## Installation on a new machine

 Use whatever install media you like to get a new NixOS installation.
 I have found the graphical installer is fine as it allows me to LUKS encrypt my drive and partition however I want.
 It also allows me to install just about any desktop (or none at all).
 It doesn't really matter since once you pull down the configuration files, you end up re-creating whatever system you've defined.